DaveyManuel/Assignment_1_code_refactor/README.md

 HTML

 Re-added IDs to the three article elements in the content section because I realized I needed them in order for our anchor tags to function correctly.

+## Final commit
+HTML

+Shortened description of alt attributes for the images.
+Completed comments for stylesheet